My name is Allison and I love the snow

 Bavarian curling and yodelling are a thing

-Skiing is a big deal in Switzerland but who knew Bavarian Curling was a thing?
-In a nutshell, you slide, with some force, a disc over the ice towards a puck on the opposite side.
+Who knew Bavarian Curling was a thing?
+In a nutshell, you slide a disc over the ice towards a puck on the opposite side.
 It’s a game that people between the ages of 30 and 60 love to play.
 Not quite my cup of schnapps, mostly because I’m really bad at it.
 Kudos to our patient instructor Heidi because in spite of her efforts I still didn’t have clue how the game works and got worse at it as we went along.

 I love discovering different cuisine so let’s talk about that.
 We ate at three excellent restaurants- Walserhuus in Sertig, Alp Garfiun in Garfiun and Alpenhof in Davos.
 At Alp Garfiun, I came across a table of ladies having a bit of a yodel on the verandah.
 Yes, that happened and it was hilarious.
 Oh, and let me not forget how amazing it was to have resident chef Reinhard Nanny from Somerset West come over and chat to us in Afrikaans!
 He introduced us to bundnerfleisch, air dried beef similar to biltong but not as dry, and wonderful cheese made nearby.
 Swiss food is influenced by French, Italian and German cuisine.
 Rösti, a traditional dish similar to hash browns, the size and shape of a small pancake, which I’ve never eaten before, believe it or not, that is often served with vegetables or bratwurst.
 Swiss wurst is uber popular, as is barley soup and a delish drink called Rivella.
 My good travelling companion Norman McFarlane described it best,“it is an amber drink, slightly effervescent, redolent of honeyed summer fruits”.
 Most menus I found to be quite carb heavy (banting has no place here) with not much variety, but then again I hail from one of the food capitals of the world and am so spoilt for choice in Cape Town.
 The cheese fondue at Alpenhof was divine, as was the limoncello that followed after the meal.
 If you don’t believe me, just ask Justin Fox how much he enjoyed it!
 I do love a good wine and the Davaz pinot noir didn’t disappoint.
 I also have a thing for craft beer and Monstien artisanal beer that is brewed in the mountains high above Davos, was a good choice.

 Davos’ position in one of the most glorious settings in the Alps is a major drawcard.
 It’s clearly different things to different people – a romantic destination (think chalets, log fires, cheese fondues and red wine), and also a photographer’s dream, an outdoor paradise.
-It’s Nature at her finest, in show-off mode, a must-do travel moment.
+It’s Nature in sparkly white show-off mode.
 I can highly recommend winter and early spring in the Swiss Alps – utterly magical.

 Back in Zurich en route home, the weather was divine.
 We explored the city, a beautifyl finale to an unforgettable week.